 In his 1974 autobiography, The rise and fall of a young Turk, Robert Muldoon recorded some of the different name suggestions for the new currency – crown, dollar (which the government favoured), double crown, doubloon, fern, royal, tūī, zeal and zealer.
 According to him, ‘Muldoon’ was even suggested.
 Australia had chosen ‘dollar’ for its new decimal currency in 1963 and this was the most popular option in a New Zealand newspaper poll.
 The government decided on dollars and cents.

 The new $1, $2, $5, $10, $20 and $100 banknotes were designed by a New Zealand committee in consultation with banknote printers Thomas De La Rue and Company of London.
-They all featured the same design on the front, a portrait of Queen Elizabeth II and a watermark panel depicting Captain James Cook.
+They all featured the same design on the front, a portrait of Queen Elizabeth II and a watermark panel depicting James Cook.
 Each denomination had a different design of native birds and plants on the reverse, and was distinguished by colour.
 They were embellished with complicated geometric patterns, including Māori iconography, to make them less vulnerable to counterfeiting.

 The new coins were in denominations of 1, 2, 5, 10, 20 and 50 cents.
 Unlike the banknote designs, which were produced in private and uncontroversial when released, the coin design process was highly public and contentious.

-Paul Beadle, a professor at Elam School of Art at Auckland University, wrote to Prime Minister Keith Holyoake complaining about the open design competition.
+Paul Beadle, a professor at Elam School of Art at the University of Auckland, wrote to Prime Minister Keith Holyoake complaining about the open design competition.
 He believed artists should have been invited to submit designs from the beginning, commenting that ‘the introduction of an entirely new coinage … is a rare moment in history … and it is the occasion for New Zealand to stimulate the imagination and recognise the ability of her own specialists.
 Any denial of them makes a mockery of the University Schools in which they study.’1 Beadle was invited to submit designs but they were not favoured, possibly because of his ongoing and critical outspokenness on the issue.

 The Treasury wanted the new coins to be ‘distinguished and worthy symbols of New Zealand’.2 The government ran an open design competition in 1964.
 This was for the reverse (‘tails’) side – the obverse (‘heads’) side was to contain, by tradition, a portrait of the British monarch.
 156 people submitted 624 designs.